Want the perfect workout program?Take Quiz

 The six most common types of intermittent fasting all have the common goal of achieving the benefits of fasting with varying approaches.
 You should choose the method that fits your daily schedule and lifestyle.
 If you choose a method that isn’t in tune with your lifestyle, chances are you won’t last too long.
 So, pick one that you think best suits you then reap the benefits of fasting.

 As in all diets, intermittent fasting isn’t right for everyone.
 Before making a drastic change in your daily nutrition routine please consult your doctor, especially those with existing health conditions.
 Please keep in mind that the intermittent fasting method should be in sync with your individual goals and daily lifestyle.
+In addition, men's and women's intermittent fasting needs and experiences may vary, so take this into consideration as well.

 Please note that these methods used in conjunction with regular exercise will yield far superior results.

-Key Takeaway: Complete a 24-hour fast one or two times weekly.
+Method: Complete a 24-hour fast one or two times weekly.

 Suited for: Already healthy eaters looking for an extra boost to break plateaus.